 Mega Clean contains a large number of active ingredients, so we’ll break our ingredient review down into two sections: vitamin & mineral blend, and herbal blend.

-Ingredient Review - Vitamin & Mineral Blend
+Ingredient Analysis — Vitamin & Mineral Blend

 The blend with the largest number of ingredients in Mega Clean is the vitamin and mineral blend shown above.

-Mega Clean contains 42 grams (g) of added sugar.
-This is nearly twice as much sugar as a regular-sized Coca-Cola and is an absurd amount for a “health” drink to have in our opinion.
+Added sugar is included at a dose of 42 grams (g).
+This is nearly twice as much sugar as in a regular-sized Coca-Cola, and is an absurd amount for a “health” drink to have in our opinion.

-Ingredient Review - Herbal Blend
+Ingredient Analysis — Herbal Blend

 Citrus pectin is included in Mega Clean at a dose of 173 milligrams (mg), but our research indicates that this ingredient is a gelling agent, while modified citrus pectin is the fibrous material sourced from citrus plant pulps that’s been studied for detoxification support.

 Our research suggests citrus pectin and modified citrus pectin are different ingredients with different biological effects, so we do not consider citrus pectin likely to be effective.
 However, we urge Detoxify to clarify whether there is a difference and if so, why they chose to use citrus pectin.

-Are Detox Supplements Safe?
+Are Detox Supplements Unsafe?

 We generally recommend that consumers avoid dietary supplements promoted for detoxification, because we haven’t come across much medical research suggesting that healthy adults need supplemental detoxification.